 We have submitted written remediation plans to both Freddie Mac and Fannie Mae.
 Freddie Mac has publicly announced that our remediation plan is acceptable to it.
-Fannie Mae has not completed its review of our remediation plan.
+We believe that Fannie Mae views its process of reviewing remediation plans as a process that should continue until the party submitting the remediation plan has regained a rating of at least Aa3/AA-.
 Our remediation plans include projections of our future financial performance.
-There can be no assurance that we will be able to successfully complete our remediation plans in a timely manner.
+There can be no assurance that we will be able to successfully complete our remediation plans.
 In addition, there can be no assurance that Freddie Mac and Fannie Mae will continue the positions described above with respect to mortgage insurers that have been downgraded below Aa3/AA-.

 Apart from the effect of the eligibility requirements of the GSEs, we believe lenders who hold mortgages in portfolio and choose to obtain mortgage insurance on the loans assess a mortgage insurer's financial strength rating as one element of the process through which they select mortgage insurers.
-As a result of these considerations, a mortgage insurer such as MGIC that is rated less than Aa3/AA- may be competitively disadvantaged.
+As a result of these considerations, including MGIC's recent ratings downgrades, MGIC may be competitively disadvantaged.